GLUA-UA/meals-ua/README.md

 # Meals@UA

-### A python script that presents the menus at all of the University of Aveiro's canteens.
+### A python script that presents the menus at all of the University of Aveiro's canteens :P .

 ![example](https://i.imgur.com/B0glhF6.png)